vdsm/virtual-dsm/readme.md

     DISK_SIZE: "128G"
   ```

+> [!TIP]
-  This can also be used to resize the existing disk to a larger capacity without any data loss.
+> This can also be used to resize the existing disk to a larger capacity without any data loss.

-* ### How do I create a growable disk?
+### How do I create a growable disk?

   By default, the entire capacity of the disk is reserved in advance.